mirarrararri/mirarrararri/README.md

 ABOUT ME:
 - 2nd Year BSIT student at Polytechnic University of the Philippines
-- Aspiring IT professeional with a dream to work abroad
+- Aspiring IT professional with a dream to work abroad
 - Passionate about: learning, coding, creating projects and improvements

 SKILLS: